- **Daemen College is now Test Optional for all majors**

 - Applicants for admission must possess, or be candidates for, a high school diploma, or must have received satisfactory scores in a high school equivalency examination.

-- A personal essay of at least 250 words or an un-timed graded paper of at least 250 words on a topic of your choice or on one of the options listed below.
+- A personal essay of at least 250 words on a topic of your choice or on one of the options listed below.

 - Evaluate a significant experience, achievement, risk you have taken, or ethical dilemma you have faced and its impact on you.